 Anthem’s EAP Website is a confidential information, support, and referral service offering tools and resources designed to help maximize productivity and meet the challenges of modern life.
 As an employer-sponsored program, EAP services are available to employees and their household members at no additional cost to them.

 For access call (800) 999-7222 or visit: Anthem EAP (use "SISC" for company name)

 Responsibility and Accountability

-In the interest of creating a culture where health and safety are promoted and realized, physical distancing guidelines must be followed and face coverings must be worn by all individuals on campus in public settings (e.g., common workspaces, hallways, stairwells, elevators, meeting rooms, classrooms, breakrooms, restrooms, campus outdoor spaces, etc.).
+In the interest of creating a culture where health and safety are promoted and realized, physical distancing guidelines must be followed and face coverings must be worn by all individuals on campus in public settings (e.g., common workspaces, hallways, stairwells, elevators, meeting rooms, classrooms, breakrooms, shared restrooms, etc.).

 Appropriate use of face coverings is important in minimizing risk to the wearer and those around them.
 A face covering is not a substitute for physical distancing.
 It is advisable to monitor one another to ensure we are all following the face covering protocol on campus.

 Those who do not follow the protocol may be subject to discipline from their supervisor (employees) or the Student Activities and Advocacy Office (students and student workers).